 As far as I can tell, there's no current crowdfunding campaign in progress, so this seems to be a privately-funded enterprise at present.
 That said, the website contains only concept art and some grand aspirations, so the project appears to be very much in its infancy.
 In any case, it's certainly an engaging concept and I hope to see more from Novaquark.

-Earth & Beyond, which launched in 2002 some six months before EVE.
+In many ways, it's surprising that EVE was able to exist for so long without much competition.
+In EVE's early years there was Westwood Studio's Earth & Beyond, which launched in 2002 some six months before EVE.
 However, EVE emerged victorious from that particular clash, absorbing much of the losing game's playerbase when Electronic Arts closed Earth & Beyond down in September 2004.

 Since then, EVE has pretty much existed alone in its niche and has flourished as a result.
 However, this new generation of internet spaceship games seems to indicate some believe EVE's success is ripe for exploitation.
 Whether this is because EVE's playerbase is considered to be fair game, filled with folks prepared to jump ship for a fresh experience, or that the niche itself is wider than previously believed with a demographic of sci-fi gaming enthusiasts currently underserved by existing games, only time will tell.